 Professor Amanda Cooper-Sarkar was awarded the 2015 Chadwick Prize and Medal for her study of deep inelastic scattering of leptons on nuclei, which has revealed the internal structure of the proton.
 Professor Cooper-Sarkar plays a leading role in the ATLAS groups at CERN, the European Organization for Nuclear Research.
 The ATLAS groups are making new measurements of the proton structure function, thereby ensuring that new generations are able to use the techniques that Dr Cooper-Sarker has devised to make improved measurements of the proton structure in future years.

-Dr Robert Paton, Fellow in Organic Chemistry, received an Outstanding Junior Faculty Award from the American Chemical Society and OpenEye Scientific Software, for 'Redefining the rules for ring closure through computations: quantifying substrate and catalyst control with quantum chemistry'.
+Dr Robert Paton, former Fellow in Organic Chemistry, received an Outstanding Junior Faculty Award from the American Chemical Society and OpenEye Scientific Software, for 'Redefining the rules for ring closure through computations: quantifying substrate and catalyst control with quantum chemistry'.
 The ACS COMP OpenEye Outstanding Junior Faculty Award program provides $1,000 to up to four outstanding tenure-track junior faculty members to present their work in COMP symposia.The Awards are designed to assist new faculty members in gaining visibility within the COMP community.
 Dr Paton received the award at the American Chemical Society National Meeting held in Boston in 2015.

 Take a look at our Academic Staff profiles for further information about their research interests.